liferay/liferay-docs/develop/tutorials/articles/140-gdpr/00-gdpr.markdown

 [right to data portability](https://gdpr-info.eu/art-20-gdpr/) and the
 [right to be forgotten](https://gdpr-info.eu/art-17-gdpr/) on Liferay Portal 6.2.
-For the upcoming release of Digital Enterprise 7.1, this [blog post](https://web.liferay.com/web/dennis.ju/blog/-/blogs/upcoming-gdpr-focused-features-for-liferay-d-1) describes new features to more easily tackle these requirements.
+For the upcoming release of @product@ 7.1, this [blog post](https://web.liferay.com/web/dennis.ju/blog/-/blogs/upcoming-gdpr-focused-features-for-liferay-d-1) describes new features to more easily tackle these requirements.
 These same features will be available for @product@ version 7.0 in a future service pack